galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 >
 >    > ### {% icon tip %} Tip: Demonstration tools are the functional documentation
 >    >
->    > - At first login you will find the demonstration history ready to explore if you waited for all the Conda activity to die down
+>    > - At first login you will find the demonstration history ready to explore if you waited for all the first run installation activity to die down
->    > - It takes a minute or two to import because the dependencies for the ToolFactory must first be installed.
+>    > - First run startup takes about 5 minutes.
+Subsequent starts take less than a minute.
+>    > - First planemo_test run takes about 5 minutes - subsequently more like 1 minute depending on Conda dependency install time
 >    > - Check the histories if a different one appears - two are loaded and there seems some randomness about which appears at login.
 >    > - If it's not there, you can import it manually from Zenodo as described in the Welcome page text.
 >    > - To explore an example, open the toolshed XML history item by clicking on the name, and select the {% icon galaxy-refresh %} `rerun` button from the expanded view